 The Robert Kraft song aside, the story’s probable origin could just as equally have been Mario Bava’s delightful comic-book jaunt Danger: Diabolik (1967) – Hudson Hawk almost reads as a remake of Diabolik as filtered through the campy extravagance of the Roger Moore James Bond films.
 Despite universally negative reviews, one found Hudson Hawk to be a peculiarly likeable film.
 It is certainly loud, noisy and gigantically out of control.
 And it is not a film that easily knows the meaning of restraint – either in its acting or in budget.
 Its plot is so massive and sprawling, its satirical twists and escalation of conspiracies so extravagant and the acting by most of the cast delivered at such an OTT pitch, that it frequently leaves one exhausted.

 Hudson Hawk was directed by Michael Lehmann who had just come from the acclaim of the cult black comedy Heathers (1989) and the same year as this also made the much more modest talking bug black comedy Meet the Applegates (1991).
-Lehmann has since gone onto make the more mainstream likes of Airheads (1994), The Truth About Cats and Dogs (1996) and 40 Days and 40 Nights (2002).
+Lehmann has since gone onto make the more mainstream likes of Airheads (1994), The Truth About Cats and Dogs (1996) and 40 Days and 40 Nights (2002) but has since the mid-2000s directed for television.